 Quiz: Am I Addicted to Anxiety?

 If you answered "yes" to all 6 questions, worry plays a very large, addictive role in your life.
-4-5 "yeses" indicates a large role.
-2-3 "yeses" indicates a moderate role.
-1 "yes" indicates a low level.
+Four to five "yeses" indicates a large role.
+Two to three "yeses" indicates a moderate role.
+One "yes" indicates a low level.
 Zero "yeses" suggests that you're more warrior than worrier!

-To quiet anxiety and turn off your flight-or-flight response, it's important to re-train your brain to send chemicals to counteract this powerful biological response.
+To quiet anxiety and turn off your fight-or-flight response, it's important to re-train your brain to send chemicals to counteract this powerful biological response.
 Otherwise, anxiety can become an addiction.
 In contrast, with a calm biology, you can generate endorphins, the blissful natural painkillers in your body.
 To master your anxiety, practice the techniques below to quiet your system.
-They will help you achieve immediate and longer term results.
+They will help you achieve immediate and longer-term results.

 7 Strategies to Overcome Anxiety from "Emotional Freedom"